photoprism/photoprism-docs/docs/user-guide/pwa.md

 # Mobile App (PWA) #

-PhotoPrism doesn't have an official native mobile app yet, but you can install it as a Progressive Web App.
+At the moment, PhotoPrism doesn't have a native mobile app that can be installed through an official app store.

-!!! info ""
+However, our Progressive Web App (PWA) offers an almost native app-like experience.
-    You can add the PWA to the home screen of your mobile phone, tablet or the desktop of your computer.
+You can conveniently install it on the home screen of all major operating systems and mobile devices.

 ## Install PWA

-=== "iOS/Safari"
+=== "iOS / Safari"

     1. Open PhotoPrism on your device's browser (on iOS, use Safari)
     2. Click :material-export-variant: